Zachery-Gentry/MICE/README.md

 # MICE

-Program created for Intro to Object Oriented Programming.
+Program created for Intro to Object Oriented Programming class, Fall 2017.
 Written in C++.